Genre

 Synopsis

 After losing her job as a news anchor because she and her husband were expecting a child, Georgia Fort builds an online media empire as an independent journalist, broadcasting to over 140K faithful followers and counting.
-Described by many as “the movement’s journalist,” Georgia becomes a reliable news source for her community, and a sought after resource to global media during the highly publicized police-involved shootings in Minneapolis and the surrounding area during the global COVID-19 pandemic.
+As the biracial daughter of a white mother, and a Black father whose lives were plagued by the effects of racism, systemic violence, mental illness, poverty, and addiction.
+Georgia’s upbringing, marked with hardship, shapes a nuanced worldview that honors the humanity of those she encounters when covering a story and the justice she may never see in her own life.
+Her infant daughter died in the care of a babysitter when Georgia was only 19, and her brother is serving a life sentence.
+When taking in her stunning beauty under studio lighting, and composure in a hard hitting interview, audiences would never know what she’s survived or what she still carries.
+As she becomes a reliable news source for her community, and a sought after resource to global media during the highly publicized police-involved shootings in Minneapolis and the surrounding area during the global COVID-19 pandemic, the traumas of her past come full circle.

-Top stories covered by Georgia and her platform become historical touch points in the police reform conversation in America, including the trials of Derek Chauvin, the former officer who killed George Floyd, and Kim Potter ,the former officer who killed Daunte Wright.
+Top stories covered by Georgia and her platform become historical touch points in the police reform conversation in America, including the trials of Derek Chauvin, the former officer who killed George Floyd, and Kim Potter, the former officer who killed Daunte Wright.
 With minimal resources but a lot of determination and drive, Georgia emerges as a reliable and trusted voice with a pulse on breaking news and local policing, often including eye-witnesses and perspectives that mainstream media does not.

 Director Identity